 2 - To give time is to make a sacrifice

 Time is valuable.
-And herin lies a paradox.
-We all spent lots of time on things that don’t really carry a lot of value, and we don’t on the things that do carry value like relationships (previous point).
+And herein lies a paradox.
+We all spend lots of time on things that don’t really carry a lot of value, and we don’t spend time on the things that do carry value like relationships (as I mentioned above).
 The key lies in intention and priority.
-If we would begin to intentionally invest in one other person and prioritize that relation in our busy agenda’s things would look different wouldn’t it?
+If we would begin to intentionally invest in one other person and prioritize that relation in our busy agenda’s things would look different, wouldn’t they?

-Someone said that the most precious thing you could give to someone is your un compromised and full attention.
-And wether this is completely true or not it gives us something to think about…
+Someone said that the most precious thing you could give to someone is yourun-compromised and full attention.
+And whether or not this is completely true,it gives us something to think about…

 3 - Proximity

-I see one more thing in the message that I got and I call that ‘proximity’.
-I see that in the relation with John his mum is changed as well.
-She sees the change in John and begins to adapt her life and family rhythms as well.
+I see one more thing in the message that I got, called ‘proximity’.
+I see that in the relation with John, his mum was touched as well.
+She saw the change in John and began to adapt her life and family rhythms as well.
 That is huge!

 Imagine that the family begins to get together around the table.